theox33/Securite_SE/Verifier_telechargement/fichier_integre/README.md

 Checking the SHA256 verifies **integrity** (the file wasn’t modified accidentally).
 To verify **authenticity** (that it’s really from OpenSSL), you should also check the **PGP signature** if the OpenSSL team provides one (a `.asc` or `.sig` file).
 That’s the only way to ensure it hasn’t been replaced by a malicious version.

----

-Would you like me to show you **how to verify the PGP signature** for OpenSSL downloads as well?